 Ambridge Municipal Authority

 The Municipal Authority Office is CLOSED to outside visitors.
 If you are in need of information – please call the number listed below.
-If you need a dye test certification – you can mail the form and a check ($50.00- new fee amount) to the address below.
+If you need a dye test certification – you can mail the form and a check with a self-addressed stamped envelope ($50.00- new fee amount) to the address below.
 The Municipal Board thanks you for your cooperation.

 The Municipal Authority is appointed by Borough Council to manage the Sanitary Sewer System in the Borough.
 As an Authority, once the members are appointed, it operates as a separate entity from Borough Council with it’s own funding sources and budget.